How To Prevent Age-Related Macular Degeneration?

 Poor tolerance for shifting light levels: The patient is unable to see clearly when driving or when walking at sunset or when going from a room which is well-lighted to a room which is darker.

-Need for advanced light levels: The patient start getting the need
+Need for advanced light levels: The patient start getting the need of a brighter light when doing routine activities such as cooking or reading or other tasks.

 How to prevent age-related macular degeneration?